Stop Building AI for AI's Sake — How VC Mindset Transforms Product Evaluation

 - What breaks it, who gets hurt when it breaks, and how is that contained?

-A founder who breezes through those is rare and worth backing.
 A founder who reaches for model performance every time you ask a business question is telling you, gently, that there's no business underneath the model.

 Why finance got here first

 Banks didn't develop this discipline because bankers are wiser.
-They developed it because regulation gave them no choice, and that accident of constraint turned them into the best AI buyers in the economy.
-The EU AI Act's strict requirements for "high-risk" applications — transparency, fairness, bias mitigation, supervisory audit — force a bank to evaluate a tool on what it does to compliance, not on how clever it is.
-Before adoption they demand compliance documentation, integration roadmaps, and third-party risk assessments.
-The paperwork outranks the architecture by mandate.
+Regulation gave them no choice, and that accident of constraint turned them into the best AI buyers in the economy.
+The EU AI Act's requirements for "high-risk" applications force a bank to evaluate a tool on what it does to compliance, not how clever it is; before adoption they demand compliance documentation and third-party risk assessments.
+The results land in the success column — Wells Fargo's assistant handled over 20 million interactions — and as S&P Global notes, the advantage goes to banks "with the capacity and flexibility to make best use of them".
+Best use is a business judgment, not a technical one.
+The rest of us choose this discipline voluntarily, which is harder, because nobody's forcing our hand.

 Adopting the lens on purpose

-Elkabir again, because he says it cleaner than I can: "For AI products to deliver value, organizations must align AI initiatives directly with business objectives and operational needs.
-Unless AI is implemented to solve tangible business problems, it is all just noise".
-Darren Ott at Dolby reaches the same place from the engineering side: "Don't look at AI for AI's sake.
-Look at the problem that you want to solve, and then bring the technology in to fix it rather than saying, 'Oh, let's have AI.'"
+The working habit: refuse to let the technology choose the problem.
+Elkabir says it cleaner than I can — "unless AI is implemented to solve tangible business problems, it is all just noise" — and Darren Ott at Dolby reaches the same place from the engineering side: "look at the problem you want to solve, and then bring the technology in to fix it rather than saying, 'let's have AI.'"

 Then make the metric non-negotiable before anyone writes code.
-Five Sigma's claims system shipped an 80% drop in errors, 25% more adjuster productivity, and a 10% shorter cycle; John Deere's vision system cut non-residual herbicide use by more than two-thirds.
-Those numbers existed as targets before they existed as results.
-That's the tell of a project built business-first: the success criteria predate the technology.
+Five Sigma's claims system shipped an 80% drop in errors; John Deere's vision system cut herbicide use by more than two-thirds.
+Those numbers existed as targets before they existed as results — the tell of a project built business-first: the success criteria predate the technology.
+And someone has to carry it: the teams that move AI from pilot to production almost always have an internal champion fluent in business value, weighing each idea through compliance, risk, operations, and impact at once.
+Finance does this by default; everyone else builds the muscle on purpose.

 The Cutler.sg Newsletter